cleversonahum/FEUP-CPAR/TP2/README.md

 # FEUP-CPAR
 Repository with Practical works from Parallel Computing - FEUP

 Implementation of LU Decomposition and Sieve of Eratosthenes using C++.
-Different versions were implemented, having a sequential version, an OpenMP version (shared memory) and an OpenMPI version (Distributed Version).
+Different versions were implemented, having a sequential version, an OpenMP version (shared memory) and an OpenMPI version (Distributed Memory).

 ## Running
 ```